 After the Seizure Incident, the animators were forced to make a new episode, "Pikachu's Goodbye", but fortunately, it ended up as one of the most memorable episodes of the series.

-The executive meddling in the English dub of Sailor Moon resulted in the transformation of the lesbian couple Haruka and Michiru into the implied incestuous lesbian couple Amara and Michelle by making the two cousins in an attempt to get rid of any homosexuality.
+The executive meddling in The Nineties English dub of Sailor Moon resulted in the transformation of the lesbian couple Haruka and Michiru into the implied incestuous lesbian couple Amara and Michelle by making the two cousins in an attempt to get rid of any homosexuality.
 The dubbers did make them cousins, but didn't bother to remove any of the romantic implications between them, possibly as a Take That to the executives.
 On the other hand, Sailor Moon owes its very existence to executive meddling.
 When creator Naoko Takeuchi was trying to think of a new series, it was her editor who suggested the heroines wear sailor suits (he had a thing for them) and thus began Codename: Sailor V. However, they had a fight over the length of the skirts — her editor wanted longer skirts, but Takeuchi fought for the short length they have today.

 Also, on the Topic of Sailor V, it was meant to be a 1 shot comic that became popular and was continued.
 When Toei got wind of it and wanted to make it into an OVA, she was asked to expand it into a team format.
 Sailor Moon was soon created and V was made into a member of her team under the name Sailor Venus.
 Due to Moon's quick popularity, the OVA starring Sailor V was never made and her series was wrapped up after Sailor Moon's despite being much shorter.